 How much: There’s no consensus on how much vitamin D is healthy.
 While the recommended daily dose is 800 international units (IU), the American Geriatrics Association recommends at least 1,000 IU.
 Harvard researcher Edward Giovannucci, MD, suggests up to 2,000 IU a day.
-A two-year study of OA patients found that 50,000 IU per month is safe.
+A two-year study of osteoarthritis patients found that 50,000 IU per month is safe.
 When buying a supplement, look for vitamin D3 (cholecalciferol) – the same form the body makes from sunlight.
 It is better absorbed and more effective than vitamin D2 (ergocalciferol).

 Too little: Low vitamin D levels have been linked to RA, inflammatory bowel disease, colorectal cancer risk, memory problems, respiratory infections, asthma and chronic pain.
-More than 60 percent of older adults don’t get enough vitamin D, in part because the body becomes less efficient at producing it over time.
+More than 60% of older adults don’t get enough vitamin D, in part because the body becomes less efficient at producing it over time.
 Your doctor can check your vitamin D levels with a simple blood test, though the usefulness of testing for healthy people is questionable.
 A good target is 30 to 50 ng/mL.
 (Blood tests may not be accurate for African Americans because they have little protein-bound vitamin D – the kind the test measures.)

-Research note: A 2016 meta-analysis of 15 studies involving more than 2,000 people found that vitamin D deficiency was more prevalent and blood levels significantly lower among RA patients than those without RA.
+Research note: A 2016 meta-analysis of 15 studies involving more than 2,000 people found that vitamin D deficiency was more prevalent and blood levels significantly lower among rhuematoid arthritis patients than those without RA.
 Patients with the lowest levels also had the most severe disease.
 A different study had the same findings about low blood levels but didn’t see a link to RA disease severity.
 And a study that followed 37 early stage RA patients for a year reported that those with low vitamin D at the start of the study didn’t respond as well to treatment and were less likely to achieve remission than patients with normal vitamin D levels.
 On the other hand, in a 2016 study, patients with knee OA saw no improvement in cartilage loss or pain after taking vitamin D supplements for two years.
 (Study limitations may have affected the outcome.)

 What it does: Vitamin E acts as an antioxidant, helping protect the body from free radicals, which are compounds that can damage the body.
 Vitamin E also supports the immune system and helps make red blood cells.